 The purpose of this document is to inform students and families of the advanced course options and any associated costs that your student has selected for the upcoming school year.
-Page 2 is a summary of the courses your student has signed up to take and any associated costs.
-Explanation of courses and programs begin on page 3.
+The next section of this document is a summary of the courses your student has signed up to take and any associated costs.
+Explanation of courses and programs begin on page 2.
 If you have any questions about these courses and/or their costs, please contact your student's counselor: Bill Storck (last names A-L) or Jeff Dolski (last names M-Z) at 258-4131.